betaglot/plantabeta/docs/dev/DevOverview.md

 ## [Donate Media](/dev/Donation)

-Donate Images, Video, Writings, Audio to Put(Plant).
+Donate Images, Video, Writings, Audio to PlantaBeta.

 ## [Feedback](/dev/Feedback)

-Give feedback to Put(Plant) about what works and doesn't work well, what's unclear and what you've learned.
+Give feedback to PlantaBeta about what works and doesn't work well, what's unclear and what you've learned.

 ## [Research Questions](/dev/ResearchQuestions)